SiLab-Bonn/Embedded-System-Lab/docs/source/afe.rst

     Analog Front-end Module

-The goal of this lab module is an understanding of the typical analog signal processing steps used for semiconductor charge signal read-out and the basic data acquisition and analysis methods.
-A discrete single channel analog front-end (AFE) chain will be used to analyze the functionality of each circuit block.
-In particular the characterization of the noise performance and its dependence of circuit parameters will be discussed.
-The electrical interface to the AFE hardware will enable the injection of calibration charge signals, programming of circuit parameters, and the detection of hits.
-On the software side scan routines will be developed to set the circuit parameters of interest and read the AFE digital output response.
+The goal of this lab is to understand typical analog signal processing steps used for read-out of semiconductor detector charge signals, plus the associated basic data acquisition and analysis methods.
+In this module, a single-channel analog front-end (AFE) chain made of discrete hardware components will be used to analyze the functionality of each circuit block.
+In particular the characterization of the noise performance and its dependence on circuit parameters will be discussed.
+The electrical connections to the AFE hardware allow injection of calibration charge signals, programming of circuit parameters, and the detection of hits.
+On the software side, scan routines will be developed to set the circuit parameters of interest and read the AFE digital output response.
 Basic analysis methods will be introduced to extract performance parameters such as equivalent noise charge (ENC), charge transfer gain, linearity etc. Additionally, the fast ADC can be used to record analog waveforms for further analysis.

 Signal Processing Overview
 ==========================